yungyuc/ynote/nsd/12advpy/advpy.rst

   On object <__main__.MyClass object at 0x1011c02b0> , retrieve: x
   10

-Because the attribute value is kept in the descriptor, and the descriptor is kept in the :py:class:`!class` object, attributes of all instances of :py:class:`!MyClass` share the same value.
+This naive descriptor has a problem.
+Because the attribute value is kept in the descriptor object, and the descriptor is kept in the :py:class:`class
+<python:type>` object, attributes of all instances of :py:class:`!MyClass`
+share the same value:

 .. code-block:: pycon

   >>> o2 = MyClass()
-  >>> print(o2.x) # Not None!
+  >>> print(o2.x) # Already set, not None!
   On object <__main__.MyClass object at 0x1011c02e0> , retrieve: x
   10
-  >>> o2.x = 100
+  >>> o2.x = 100 # Set the value on o2.
   On object <__main__.MyClass object at 0x1011c02e0> , update: x
-  >>> print(o.x)
+  >>> print(o.x) # The value of o changes too.
   On object <__main__.MyClass object at 0x1011c02b0> , retrieve: x
   100

 Keep Data on the Instance
 +++++++++++++++++++++++++

-Having all instances sharing the attribute value isn't always desirable.
-Descriptor protocol allows to bind the values to the instance too.
+Having all instances sharing the attribute value usually undesirable, but of course the :ref:`descriptor protocol <python:descriptors>` allows to bind the values to the instance.
+Let us change the accessor class a little bit:

 .. code-block:: python
+  :linenos:
+  :emphasize-lines: 7,13

   class InsAccessor:
       """Routing access to all instance attributes to alternate names on the instance."""